metisjs/metis-ui/src/components/pagination/index.en-US.md

 ---
 title: Pagination
+description: A long list can be divided into several pages, and only one page will be loaded at a time.
 group:
   title: Navigation
 ---

-A long list can be divided into several pages, and only one page will be loaded at a time.

 ## When To Use